ttscoff/doing/README.md

 You can also backdate entries using natural language with `--back 15m` or `--back "3/15 3pm"`.
 That will modify the timestamp of the entry.
 When used with `doing done`, this allows time intervals to be accurately counted when entering items after the fact.

 All of these commands accept a `-e` argument.
 This opens your command line editor as defined in the environment variable `$EDITOR`.
 Add your entry, save the temp file and close it, and the new entry will be added.
 Anything after the first line is included as a note on the entry.

+`doing meanwhile` is a special command for creating and finishing tasks that may have other entries come before they're complete.
+When you create an entry with `doing meanwhile [entry text]`, it will automatically complete the last @meanwhile item (dated @done tag) and add the @meanwhile tag to the new item.
+This allows time tracking on a more general basis, and still lets you keep track of the smaller things you do while working on an overarching project.
+The `meanwhile` command accepts `--back [time]` and will backdate the @done tag and start date of the new task at the same time.
+Running `meanwhile` with no arguments will simply complete the last @meanwhile task.
+See `doing help meanwhile` for more options.

 #### Modifying entries: